lehathanh/acmate/README.md

 # ACMate Full version

-ACMate provides additional features to assist AC testing as following:
+ACMate provides advanced features to assist AC testing as following:
-* AC policy inference, where AC policies are learned after the AC logs are obtained and analysed from the AC tests
+* <b>AC policy inference</b>, where AC policies are learned after the AC logs are obtained and analysed from the AC tests
-* Assessment and Issues detection: ACMate highlights the inferred AC policies in three categories: "allowed", "denied" and "unclassified".
+* <b>Assessment and Issues detection</b>: ACMate highlights the inferred AC policies in three categories: "allowed", "denied" and "unclassified".
 This feature assissts the tester to quickly locate and assess the AC policies that may relate to potential AC issues in the tested web application.

 If you are interested in the ACMate, please contact us: <a href="mailto:hathanh.le@uni.lu?Subject=ACMate" target="_top">hathanh.le@uni.lu</a>